deepintdev/deepint-python-sdk/docs/source/index.rst

 .. image:: https://deepint.net/sites/default/files/logo2.svg
     :align: center

-deepint is a python package to work with `Deep Intelligence <https://deepint.net/>`_ in a more easy and intuitive way, allowing the programmer to devolp in a fast way the data, analisys and visualization flows.
+deepint is a python package to work with `Deep Intelligence <https://deepint.net/>`_ in a more easy and intuitive way, allowing the programmer to develop in a fast way the data, analisys and visualization flows.
 The package consists in a wrapper arround `Deep Intelligence API <https://app.deepint.net/api/v1/documentation/>`_, with some extra facilities:

 .. toctree::